Azure/azure-powershell/src/MonitoringSolutions/docs/Az.MonitoringSolutions.md

 Retrieves the user solution.

 ### [New-AzMonitorLogAnalyticsSolution](New-AzMonitorLogAnalyticsSolution.md)
-Creates or updates the Solution.
+Creates a log analytics solution.

 ### [Remove-AzMonitorLogAnalyticsSolution](Remove-AzMonitorLogAnalyticsSolution.md)
 Deletes the solution in the subscription.